 Does Poland Use the Euro Currency?
 Where to change money in Poland?
 These are the most important questions every traveler needs to know about.
-Poland is the last years in the process of adopting the Euro currency!
+Poland is in the last years in the process of adopting the Euro currency!

 Poland is not using the euro currency